CORRS-LAB/CRL-SCRNA-dataprocessing/README.md

-This project contains data processing code for single-cell RNA-sequencing data from CRL rats.
-Details are in the following.

-# Kidney scRNA-seq Analysis Demo (HS vs LS)
+# scRNA-seq Data processing for CRL rats (HS vs LS)

-This repository contains a demonstration workflow for analyzing single-cell RNA sequencing (scRNA-seq) data from mouse kidney samples.
+This repository contains a demonstration workflow for analyzing single-cell RNA sequencing (scRNA-seq) data from rat kidney samples.
 The project focuses on comparing High Salt (HS) and Low Salt (LS) treatment conditions.

 > **Note:** This is a **demo version** using a downsampled dataset.
 The code is optimized for quick reproduction and logic verification, not for biological discovery.